Liu Guoqiang: Political career

-He began his political career in March 2000, when he was appointed deputy party chief, vice-mayor and acting mayor of Benxi.
+He began his political career in March 2000, when he was appointed Chinese Communist Party Deputy Committee Secretary, vice-mayor and acting mayor of Benxi.
 After just one year and two months, he was elevated to vice-governor of Liaoning, a position he held until January 2013.
 During his term in office, he was in charge of industry and production safety.
 In February 2005, the 2005 Sunjiawan mine disaster occurred, at least 214 coal miners were killed, he was suspended and made a self-criticism.
 Then he became the vice-chairman of the Liaoning Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC), and served in the post until his retirement in January 2017.

 Investigation

 On July 13, 2020, he was put under investigation for alleged "serious violations of discipline and laws", the Central Commission for Discipline Inspection said in a statement on its website, without elaborating.

-On January 11, 2021, he was expelled from the Communist Party of China (CPC) and dismissed from public office.
+On January 11, 2021, he was expelled from the Chinese Communist Party and dismissed from public office.
 Prosecutors signed an arrest order for him on January 22.

 On November 8, 2022, Liu was sentenced to death with a two-year reprieve for taking bribes over 352 million yuan (48 million U.S. dollars) by the Tianjin First Intermediate People's Court.